bparanj/crystal/electronics/hackerbox/green-led.md

 A power supply and resistor circuit can still have practical uses.

 A circuit with only a power supply and a resistor can serve useful functions, although they may be limited compared to more complex circuits.
-Let's explore this:

 1. Basic functionality:
    - Such a circuit allows current to flow, converting electrical energy into heat (via the resistor).